AJGreaves/familyhub/testing.md

 - Log out, then log in with correct details, confirm that the logged in conformation modal is launched, click both buttons provided on the modal to check that its **links** to the users account page and to create a new listing work as expected.

-- Attempt to go to the login page url when already logged in, confirm that this redirects the user to their account page.
+- Attempt to go to the log in page url when already logged in, confirm that this redirects the user to their account page.

 #### Log Out Feature